CSchoel/arbitrary-but-fixed/_drafts/jshell-class-names.md

 $1 ==> NaN
 ```

+However, there are several pitfalls when working with the JShell that can be confusing if they are not explained properly (and some still remain confusing after explanation).
+This post will dive into the sources of strangeness that I encountered so far and tries to remedy some of the confusion.

 ## REPL me timbers!

-However, Java was never designed as a REPL language.
+Java was never designed as a REPL language.
-As you see in the first example, the only toplevel language elements are classes and interfaces.
+As you see in the first example, the only top level language elements are classes and interfaces.
 Methods, statements and expressions only have meaning if they are embedded in a surrounding context.
 The JShell has both to adhere to this syntactic constraint and to break it to be productive.
 If it does not adhere with the normal Java syntax, the code that we write in it would not be Java.